ahmedDev20/amazon-clone/README.md

 ## Project Deployed Here: https://clone-2fb44.web.app/

-This an amazon clone app made with React that has cart functionality, authentification system and a payment process.
+This is an amazon clone application made with React that has cart functionality, authentification system and a payment process.

 ### Technologies Used: